tanakhcc/critic/README.md

 # Known Bugs
 - When changing a manuscript name, a manual page reload is required to refetch the manuscript name from the server - the name in the left-hand MS-list will not be updated until then
+- same for language and model

+# TODO random small features
+## Allow deletion of MSs, Pages, Languages, Models with a very loud warning message that that will delete human work

 # TODOs - Redesign for visual Transcription Editor